joshua-atolagbe/rag_evaluation/README.md

 print(report)
 ```
-*This simple mechanism let users tailor the **Overall Accuracy** score to whatever aspects matter most in their evaluation scenario*
+*This mechanism let users tailor the **Overall Accuracy** score to whatever aspects matter most in their evaluation scenario*

 ## Output